Latest News

 World Animal Protection Calls on the Government to Ensure Better Lives for Dogs in India

 Stray dogs in India suffer repeated abuse, as communities affected by the threat of rabies continue to fear them.
-World Animal Protection is calling on the Government to take necessary measures for implementing the Supreme Court directive on vaccination and sterilisation – to help cre... (more)
+World Animal Protection is calling on the Government to take necessary measures for implementing the Supreme Court directive on vaccination and sterilisation – to help create bett... (more)

 Share